Real structures on symmetric spaces: General background on real structures and symmetric spaces

-Conjugacy classes of (regular) group involutions on simple groups can be classified by using either Kac diagrams or Satake diagrams; see \cite[\S~26.5]{Tim11} for more details on these classifications and \cite[Table~26.3]{Tim11} for the list of conjugacy classes of (regular) group involutions on simple groups.
+Conjugacy classes of (regular) group involutions on simply-connected simple algebraic groups can be classified by using either Kac diagrams or Satake diagrams; see \cite[\S~26.5]{Tim11} for more details on these classifications and \cite[Table~26.3]{Tim11} for the list of conjugacy classes of (regular) group involutions on simply-connected simple algebraic groups.